itsalissonsilva/ds_bigdata_hackathon/README.md

 * Database support
 * API endpoint
-* train script to update model
+* train script to update model in case of drift
 * forecast.py
 * AWS Deployment (or any other Cloud provider)
 * Clarification regarding negative values etc